 Justin Hicks

-Workforce Development ReporterJustin Hicks has joined the reporting team for Indiana Public Broadcasting News (IPB News) through funding made available by (IPBS) Indiana Public Broadcasting Stations.
-Justin will be based out of WVPE in his new role as a Workforce Development Reporter for IPB News.
+Former Workforce Development ReporterJustin Hicks joined the reporting team for Indiana Public Broadcasting News (IPB News) through funding made available by (IPBS) Indiana Public Broadcasting Stations.
+Justin was based out of WVPE in his new role as a Workforce Development Reporter for IPB News.

 Not long ago, Justin started a branch of Young Eisner Scholars to work with intellectually curious students in Appalachia.
 He traveled through rural counties to start a dialogue about math, computer programming, writing, science and philosophy.